mattwach/candle_heightmap_adjust/README.md

 This program is used to shift a Candle (CNC software) heightmap up or down when cutting isolation routes on copper PCBs.

-I have found through structured testing on two separate machines that the heightmap function of Candle combined with a "budget" 3018 CNC machine has a measurement tolerance of around 0.1mm.
+I have found through controlled testing on two separate machines that the heightmap function of Candle combined with a "budget" 3018 CNC machine has a measurement tolerance of around 0.1mm.
 Interestingly, the execution tolerance is more precise.